HichTala/Benchmark_CD-FS-OD_using_HF/README.md

-# Analyzing the Impact of Low-Rank Adaptation for Cross-Domain Few-Shot Object Detection in Aerial Images
+# Benchmarking Cross-Domain Few-Shot Object Detection in Aerial Imagery

 This repository contains the official implementation of our paper:\
 📄 Benchmarking Cross-Domain Few-Shot Object Detection in Aerial Imagery